Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

        [103, 100, 102]])
 ```

-This is how integer array indices work.
-An integer array index can construct
+This is how integer array indices work. **An integer array index can construct
 *arbitrary* new arrays with elements from `a`, with the elements in any order
 and even repeated, simply by indexing where each element of the new array
-comes from.
+comes from.**

 Note that `a[idx]` above is not the same size as `a` at all. `a` has 4
 elements and is 1-dimensional, whereas `a[idx]` has 6 elements and is
 2-dimensional. `a[idx]` also contains some duplicate elements from `a`, and
-some elements which aren't selected at all.
-Indeed, we could take *any*
+there are some elements which aren't selected at all.
+Indeed, we could take
-integer array of any shape, and as long as the elements are between 0 and 3,
+*any* integer array of any shape, and as long as the elements are between 0
-`a[idx]` would create a new array with the same shape as `idx` with
+and 3, `a[idx]` would create a new array with the same shape as `idx` with
 corresponding elements selected from `a`.

 A useful way to think about integer array indexing is that it generalizes